evotools/nf-LO/docs/install.md

 ```

 ## Install the dependencies
-*nf-LO* uses a series of software to automatize and uniform the liftOver generation process.
+*nf-LO* uses a series of software to automate and streamline the liftOver generation process.
-We provide four different ways to install and run all these dependencies:
+We provide four different ways to install and run all of these dependencies:
 1. [Anaconda](https://www.anaconda.com/products/individual): this is the recommended and easiest way.
 2. [Docker](https://www.docker.com/): you can create a docker image locally by using the `Dockerfile` and `environment.yml` files in the folder
 3. [Singularity](https://sylabs.io/): you can create a singularity sif image locally by using the `singularity.def` and `environment.yml` files in the folder